What Every Employer Should Know About Sick Pay

 Finally, if your company has a sick pay plan, be sure to track which employees have taken time off of work throughout the year and stay informed about your internal policies and contracts with third-party administrators.
 It’s also important to verify with your third-party administrator or CPA that you are receiving and correctly reporting quarterly and annual third-party sick pay statements.

 If you have additional questions about the topic of sick pay, please know we’re here to help.
-You can contact AEM Workforce Solutions at 507-625-2727.
+Contact our team today.